pedropaulofb/langstring/README.md

 #### `__hash__`

-The `__hash__` method generates a hash value for the LangString object.
-This is particularly useful when LangString objects need to be used in hash-based collections like sets or dictionaries.
+Generates a unique hash value for the LangString object, enabling its use in hash-based collections like sets or dictionaries.
+This method ensures that LangString objects can be efficiently stored and retrieved in data structures that rely on hashing.

-**Examples**:
+Example:

 ```python
 # Import necessary class